 Recommendations In The Diagnosis Tab

 Although the diagnosis section’s recommendations do not directly affect performance scores, there’s an indirect relationship.
 So, if you improve them, your scores could improve.

 So far, I have mentioned tools that work for certain platforms.
 Let’s look at optimisation in general.
 As we look at them, I will throw in some dos and don’ts.

-In general, one thing that you should consider using is a Content Delivery Network.
-If your website platform hosts your site, there’s nothing you can do here.
+One thing that you should consider using is a Content Delivery Network.
+If your website builder hosts your site, there’s nothing you can do here.
 But, if you purchased a hosting plan, you should get a CDN.
 There are many top-notch paid ones.
 For free plans, Cloudflare is good.

 A CDN can help optimise your website code and speed up the delivery of your website to visitors regardless of how far they are from your server.